100mslive/100ms-docs/docs/api-reference/javascript/v2/interfaces/HMSFrameworkInfo.md

 • `Optional` **version**: `string`

-version of the framework being used, i.e., version of react optional since there's no framework version required for JS SDK usage
+version of the framework being used - react in this case optional since there's no framework version required for JS SDK usage